speechbrain/benchmarks/benchmarks/MOABB/README.md

 When it comes to training the model utilizing the leave-one-subject-out approach, simply employ the `--train_mode leave-one-subject-out` flag.

-By default trainings are performed on gpu.
-However, in case you do not have any gpu available on your machine, you can train models on cpu by specifying the `--device cpu` flag.
+By default, model training is performed on GPU.
+However, in case you do not have any GPU available on your machine, you can train models on CPU by specifying the `--device cpu` flag.

 **Notes:**
 - To monitor the status of the hyperparameter optimization, simply enter the following command: `orion status --all`.
 Ensure that you have added the necessary variables required by orion to your bash environment.
 You can achieve this by executing the following code within your terminal: